Academy-of-Learning-Career-College/exam-prep-files/README.md

 # Academy of Learning Career College Exam Prep Kits

-Welcome to the Academy of Learning Career College Exam Prep Kits repository.
+Welcome to the **Academy of Learning Career College Exam Prep Kits** repository.
+This platform is dedicated to providing the latest resources for exam preparation.

+## Important Notice for Students
-NOTE: If you are a student, please stop reading here as you should not be accessing these files from this page.
-Please speak with your campus Learning Coaches.
+**If you are a student, please refrain from accessing these files directly from this page.** For access to exam preparation materials, kindly consult with your campus Learning Coaches.

-# Staff
+## Instructions for Staff
-To update the exam kits linked on [aolccbc.com/examkits](https://aolccbc.com/examkits) follow these steps.
+To update the exam kits linked on our [Exam Kits Page](https://aolccbc.com/examkits), please adhere to the following procedure:

+### Step-by-Step Guide

+1. **Clone the Repository:**
-1. Clone this repo to your local machine.
+   - Clone this repository to your local machine for direct access to the files.

-2. Download the updated files from canvas.
-3. replace the files in the appropriate course folder.
+2. **Download Updated Files:**
+   - Retrieve the latest files from Canvas to ensure you have the most current versions.

+3. **Replace Files:**
+   - In the corresponding course folder within the cloned repository, replace the old files with the newly downloaded ones.

-4. Open Powershell
+4. **Utilize PowerShell:**
+   - Open PowerShell on your computer to execute the necessary scripts.

+5. **Execute Scripts:**
+   - Run the following commands:
+     ```
+     Set-ExecutionPolicy -Scope Process Bypass
+     ./UpdateZipFiles.ps1
+     ```
-5. Run `Set-ExecutionPolicy -Scope Process Bypass` then `./UpdateZipFiles.ps1`.
-The script compresses all the Practical Exam Kits, then commits and pushes the changes to Github.
+   - These scripts will compress all Practical Exam Kits, then commit and push the changes to GitHub.

+6. **GitHub Authentication:**
-6. If prompted, sign into Github with the account that has access to the `Academy-of-Learning-Career-College` org on github.
-If you don't have access, ask Mike Ross.
+   - When prompted, sign into GitHub with an account that has access to the `Academy-of-Learning-Career-College` organization.
+   - If you do not have access, please contact Mike Ross for authorization.

+7. **Completion:**
-7. Once completed, the files will be up to date.
+   - After completing these steps, the files on the repository will be up to date and ready for use.